 This also means the interconnection policies vary by state, with some having more complicated and unclear standards than others.
 Unfortunately, this increases the soft costs of installing a solar PV project.
 Also, varying requirements make it more difficult for solar contractors that operate in numerous states because they need to learn the requirements in all states where they complete installations.

 In general, the solar system must satisfy grounding, power quality, and voltage requirements to navigate the process successfully.
 In addition, some commercial solar projects will require an impact study.
-The utility interconnection process consists of two main steps that need to be completed in the correct order.
+The solar interconnection process consists of two main steps that need to be completed in the correct order.

-Interconnection Application Process
+Solar Interconnection Application Process

 Like residential projects, commercial projects require filling out an interconnection application.
 The applications contain basic information, such as the system size, solar PV equipment, location, and solar electricity production estimates.
 For large commercial projects, this application can be relatively complicated.
 In particular, solar with battery storage can be incredibly complex because of the impact of the battery on the electric grid.

-During the application process, contractors and project developers need to show that the renewable energy system meets various requirements.
+During the solar interconnection application process, contractors and project developers need to show that the renewable energy system meets various requirements.
 The application must also explain the point of interconnection for solar.
 If changes or modifications are made to the solar project, the solar contractor or developer must update the application.

 Permission To Operate